David Lawrence Jr.

 He has served the Miami Art Museum, United Way and the New World School of the Arts – each of them as chair -- and is a life member of the University of Florida Foundation.
 He serves on the national boards of the Everglades Foundation and Americans for Immigrant Justice.
 He was the local convening co-chair of the 1994 Summit of the Americas.
 And he co-founded a non-profit vocational-technical school in Port-au-Prince, Haiti.

 He and Roberta, a master’s graduate in social work from Barry, live in Coral Gables and have 3 daughters, 2 sons and 5 grandchildren.
-His honors include: “Family of the Year” from Family Counseling Services and “Father of the Year” twice (1999 and 2012) by the South Florida Father’s Day Council.
+His honors include: “Family of the Year” from Family Counseling Services and “Father of the Year” by the South Florida Father’s Day Council.
 He has been honored as a Miami Today Living Legend as well as with the Governor’s Shine Award for Inspirational Teachers.
-His 2014 awards include the Bob Graham Center for Public Service “Citizen of the Year” and the Greater Miami Chamber of Commerce M. Athalie Range Miami Pioneer for Progress Award and James W. McLamore Outstanding Volunteer Award on National Philanthropy Day.
+His 2014 awards include the Bob Graham Center for Public Service “Citizen of the Year,” the Greater Miami Chamber of Commerce M. Athalie Range Miami Pioneer for Progress Award and James W. McLamore Outstanding Volunteer Award on National Philanthropy Day.
 Nationally, he has been honored with the American Public Health Association Award of Excellence, the Lewis Hine Award for Children and Youth, the “Children’s Champion” award from the National Black Child Development Institute, the Fred Rogers Leadership Award from the Grantmakers for Children, Youth and Families, the Terri Lynne Lokoff Child Care Advocate Award, the CNC (Cuban American National Council) Lifetime Achievement Award, The National Center for Victims of Crime for “extraordinary leadership and service on behalf of abused children,” the National Association for Bilingual Education for “building early literacy skills for all children,” and a Spirit of Fatherhood Hall of Fame inductee by the National Partnership for Community Leadership.

 Go back to Our Team >>